Search results for

 By

 From performance to features, modern smartphones exceed our expectations in nearly every aspect.
-Long smartphone battery life and charging, however, are two features that cannot be taken for granted and requires some attention on your part.
-Similarly, you may have heard claims that charging your phone for long periods of time could lead to overcharging and may even wear out the battery sooner than expected.
-But are these concerns really valid or just another battery myth?
-And just how much damage are you doing to your smartphone by leaving it plugged in overnight?
+However, long smartphone battery life and charging are two features that cannot be taken for granted and require some attention on your part.
+There’s just one problem; you may have heard claims that charging your phone for long periods could lead to overcharging and wear out the battery sooner than expected.
+But are these concerns really valid or are they just another battery myth?
+Just how much damage are you doing to your smartphone by leaving it plugged in overnight?
 Let’s break it down.

 Is it bad to charge your smartphone overnight?